Xavier Tillman: Memphis Grizzlies (2020–2024)

 Tillman was drafted by the Sacramento Kings with the 35th overall pick in the 2020 NBA draft.
 However, he was traded to the Memphis Grizzlies on draft night.
 On November 28, 2020, Tillman signed his rookie scale contract with the Grizzlies.
 On April 20, 2021, he recorded career highs of 18 points and 14 rebounds in a 137–139 double-overtime loss to the Denver Nuggets.

 During the Grizzlies' second play-in tournament game, Tillman recorded eleven points, seven rebounds and three steals in a 117–112 win over the Golden State Warriors.
 With the win, the Grizzlies qualified for the postseason for the first time since 2017 and faced the top-seeded Utah Jazz during their first-round series.
 Tillman made his playoff debut on May 23, grabbing two rebounds in a 112–109 game 1 win.
 The Grizzlies ended up losing the series against the Jazz in five games.

 On March 24, 2022, Tillman scored a season-high 16 points, alongside five rebounds, in a 133–103 win over the Indiana Pacers.
 The Grizzlies faced the Minnesota Timberwolves during the first round of the playoffs.
 On April 19, Tillman recorded 13 points and seven rebounds in a 124–96 game 2 win.
 The Grizzlies went on to win the series in six games, but were eliminated in six games in the second round by the eventual champions, the Golden State Warriors.

 As of April 20, 2023, Tillman scored a playoff-high 22 points, he also had 13 rebounds and no turnovers in a postseason 103–93 win against the Los Angeles Lakers in game 2.

-Boston Celtics (2024–present)
+Boston Celtics (2024–2026)

-On February 7, 2024, Tillman was traded to the Boston Celtics in exchange for Lamar Stevens and two second-round picks. helping the Celtics win the 2024 NBA Finals.
-On July 2, 2024, he re-signed with the Celtics.
+On February 7, 2024, Tillman was traded to the Boston Celtics in exchange for Lamar Stevens and two second-round picks.
+He made 20 appearances (including two starts) for Boston over the remainder of the season, averaging 4.0 points, 2.7 rebounds and 1.0 assist.
+Tillman ultimately went on to help the Celtics win the 2024 NBA Finals over the Dallas Mavericks.

+On July 2, 2024, Tillman re-signed with the Celtics on a two-year, $4.8 million contract.
+He made 33 appearances (including two starts) for the Celtics during the 2024–25 NBA season, averaging 1.0 point, 1.3 rebounds and 0.2 assists.
+Tillman appeared in 14 games (starting one) for Boston during the 2025–26 season, recording averages of 2.2 points, 1.8 rebounds and 0.4 assists.

+Charlotte Hornets (2026)

+On February 5, 2026, Tillman was traded, along with cash considerations, to the Charlotte Hornets for a 2030 second round pick.
+He made 16 appearances for the Hornets, recording averages of 0.8 points, 1.1 rebounds and 0.5 assists.

+Trabzonspor (2026–present)

+On June 24, 2026, Tillman signed with Trabzonspor of the Basketbol Süper Ligi (BSL).